a56z/a56z.github.io/_posts/2021-02-17-null-sessions.markdown

 • Running system processes
 <br/>

-Enumerating shares is the first step needed to exploit a Windows machine vulnerable to null sessions In Windows, the most common command to use when enumerating Windows shares is nbtstat.
+Enumerating shares is the first step needed to exploit a Windows machine vulnerable to null sessions.
+In Windows, the most common command to use when enumerating Windows shares is nbtstat.
 Nbtstat is a Windows command line tool that can display information about a target.

 <details>
   <summary> <b>Nbtstat</b> </summary>